ashbaldry/fomantic.plus/cran-comments.md

 ## Notes

+- Value tags have been added to all functions
-I have updated all of the URLs to use https and return 200
+- I have updated all of the URLs to use https and return 200